microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/activitystatistics-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve the properties of an [activityStatistics](../resources/activitystatistics.md) object for a user.
+Get the properties of an [activityStatistics](../resources/activitystatistics.md) object for a user.

 You can get the properties of a type of [activityStatistics](../resources/activitystatistics.md) for the specified user and date range.
-You can specify the type of statistics and date range by using the supported format for `id` in the query.
+You can specify the type of statistics and date range by using the supported format of the [activity id property](../resources/activitystatistics.md#activity-id-property) for `id` in the query.

 ## Permissions